aabiji/aro/readme.md

-all in one to **track** your nutrition, exercise, periods and weight
+Our lives move like an arrow through time, twisting and changing course along the way.
+In the moment, it's easy to lose track or miss the details that help us understand ourselves better.
+That's where Aro comes in.
+Aro helps you track the key elements of your health, your nutrition, exercise, weight, periods and more, so your focus can stay where it belongs, on you.

 tech stack:
 - react native frontend using Expo, D3.js for charts, Nativewind for styling
-- postgresql database
+- postgresql database (sqlite for now)
-- python backend
+- golang backend

 icons:
 - https://thenounproject.com/icon/dumbbells-44534/